United States Astronaut Hall of Fame (Closed)

-This shrine to America's space heroes opened in 1990.
+The Astronauts Hall of Fame, a shrine to America's space heroes, opened in this location in 1990.
 It used to be down the coast, in Melbourne, run by a corporation -- until its owners went into foreclosure with millions of dollars in unpaid debt.
-Privatization having been tried, and failed, the operation was turned over to NASA, which seems to be doing a decent job.
-The attraction has at least been moved to a much better location in Titusville, just outside of the entrance to the Kennedy Space Center.
+Privatization having been tried and failed, the operation was turned over to NASA, which seems to be doing a decent job.

 Following the model set by sports hall of fames, this is not just a hall of fame.
-It is a hall of fame PLUS an extensive collection of Astronaut memorabilia -- the world's largest -- which makes it a must-see for space geeks (like us).
-If you're excited by the prospect of seeing Deke Slayton's Mercury survival knife ("The Astronaut Special," said to be tough enough to pry open the capsule hatch) then this is the place for you.
+It is a hall of fame plus an extensive collection of Astronaut memorabilia -- the world's largest -- which makes it a must-see for space geeks.
+If you're excited by the prospect of seeing Deke Slayton's Mercury survival knife ("The Astronaut Special," said to be tough enough to cut through the skin of a sinking capsule) then this is the place for you.

 There are some problems with the presentation.
 We recall the space program as place of bright white clean rooms, white-coated technicians, and well-lit photo opportunities.
-Whoever designed the United States Astronaut Hall of Fame watched too many episodes of Star Trek: The Next Generation, reproducing the sf noir interior of a Borg cube.
+Whoever designed the United States Astronaut Hall of Fame watched too many episodes of Star Trek: The Next Generation, reproducing the sci-fi noir interior of a Borg cube.
 The result is a photo-awful nightmare of dark spaces, with plexiglass reflecting back all of the halogen track lighting and neon signs.
 To make matters more uncomfortable, an audio barrage chases you from room to room: subsonic rocket roar, hippie music, snippets of Nixon and Kennedy speeches, garbled in-space astronaut voices, and repeated loops of countdowns.
-The interrogators at Gitmo may have honed their sensory-assault skills here.
+War on Terror interrogators may have honed their sensory-assault skills here.

-Roughly 275 Americans (not counting monkeys) have flown into space.
-Sixty-six have been considered good enough for the hall of fame part of the United States Astronaut Hall of Fame, which is also the least exciting, quietest, and emptiest part of this attraction.
+Roughly 300 Americans (not counting monkeys) have flown into space.
+Only 25 percent of them have been considered good enough for the hall of fame part of the United States Astronaut Hall of Fame, which is also the least exciting, quietest, and emptiest part of this attraction.
 A quick look at the plaques will tell you why: most astronauts, even the best, are no more memorable than really, really good bus drivers.
 Charles Bolden, Henry Hartsfield, and Brewster Shaw were probably great space shuttle commanders, and Paul White was no doubt a terrific pilot of Skylab 2.
-But do YOU remember any of them?
-Once America left the moon, nobody paid attention.
+But do you remember any of them?
+Once America left the moon, nobody paid much attention.

 The last part of United States Astronaut Hall of Fame is its "Astronaut Adventure" activity room.
 Tourists with excess energy can strap themselves into a harness to feel 1/6th moon gravity, or pull 4 Gs in a trainer centrifuge, or sit in a stripped-down arcade Space Shuttle cockpit and line it up for a landing.